Stelpro

 Temperature Overshoot / Poor Regulation

-Thermostat overshoots set temperature and room becomes too hot
+Thermostat overshoots the set temperature, and the room becomes too hot.

 Advertisements